Hawxy/Discord.Addons.Hosting/README.md

 ### Basic Usage

-1. Create a .NET Core application (or retrofit your existing one).
+1. Create a .NET Core Console App (or retrofit your existing one).
 2. Add ```Discord.Addons.Hosting``` to your project.
+3. Add an `appsettings.json` with your token and prefix configuration, and ensure it's output when the project builds.
-3. Create and start your application using a HostBuilder as shown above and in the examples linked below.
+4. Create and start your application using a HostBuilder as shown above and in the examples linked below.

 ### Examples